stefan-b-jakobsson/x16-upgrade/README.md

 case you need to fix the issue, or unselect the component that fails the pre-upgrade checks.

-Some of the pre-checks raise warnings that you may ignore after consideration.
+Some of the pre-upgrade checks raise warnings that you may ignore after considering the risks.

 ### Install Updates